RatJuggler/advent-of-code/2016/README.md

 ##### Day 13: A Maze of Twisty Little Cubicles
 This is a maze generation / solving problem.
 I was able to find the solutions without any issues.
 I generated a representation of the mazes but didn't show the paths found.

+##### Day 14: One-Time Pad
+No issues with this problem.
+I implemented a cache to hold the 1000 hashes so but didn't look for any other optimisations.